niharpaul/niharpaul.github.io/_pages/about.md

 My research combines high-resolution numerical modeling, theoretical analyses, satellite observations, and in situ ocean measurements to investigate submesoscale ocean dynamics, near-inertial waves, equatorial wave dynamics, and upper-ocean mixing.
 I am particularly interested in understanding how interactions across scales influence vertical transport, tracer exchange, energy transfer, and regional climate variability in the Indian Ocean.

-Prior to joining Azim Premji University, I was a Postdoctoral Investigator at the Woods Hole Oceanographic Institution (WHOI), Woods Hole, Massachusetts, USA, where I worked with Dr. Amala Mahadevan and Dr. J. Thomas Farrar, both Senior Scientists in the Department of Physical Oceanography and faculty members of the MIT–WHOI Joint Program in Oceanography/Applied Ocean Science and Engineering.
+Prior to joining Azim Premji University, I was a Postdoctoral Investigator at the Woods Hole Oceanographic Institution, Woods Hole, Massachusetts, USA, where I worked with Dr. Amala Mahadevan and Dr. J. Thomas Farrar, both Senior Scientists in the Department of Physical Oceanography and faculty members of the Massachusetts Institute of Technology (MIT) - Woods Hole Oceanographic Institution (WHOI) Joint Program in Oceanography/Applied Ocean Science and Engineering (MIT-WHOI Joint Program).
 I have also worked as a postdoctoral researcher with Dr. Manikandan Mathur in the Department of Aerospace Engineering and Geophysical Flows Laboratory at the Indian Institute of Technology Madras, Chennai, India.
 I received my Ph.D. from the Centre for Atmospheric and Oceanic Sciences, Indian Institute of Science (IISc), Bengaluru, under the supervision of Dr. Jai Sukhatme and Dr. Debasis Sengupta.

 My long-term research goal is to improve the understanding and prediction of ocean circulation and climate variability by integrating theory, numerical modeling, ocean observations, and emerging data-driven approaches.